 Issa Diabaté is an architect based in Cote d’ivoire, partner at Koffi & Diabaté Architects.
 Issa Graduated from Yale university with a master of architecture in 1995 and has been working in Cote d’ivoire since then:

 At first, when reading the question, the answer seems obvious.
 And it sounds like a “yes”.
 Yes because establishing codes provides better security for the building’s inhabitant.
+There are also measures that can be put in place by the individual, for example choosing advanced heating systems with an earthquake gas shut off valve, to further limit the impact of the earthquake on an individual home.
 But the real question should be: “what kind of system should we put in place for buildings to be secure in developing countries?”